Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Related Works

-\textbf{Deblurring.} An adjacent line of work is deblurring, which aims to recover a sharp image given a blurred one. \cite{hu2014_jointdepth} \cite{Park2017JointEO} \cite{pan2019_single} use classical energy minimization frameworks to obtain depth and camera pose estimates, similarly to our method, in addition to the deblurred image.
-However, compared to deep-learned deblurring methods \cite{Zhang2022DeepID}, classical methods are frequently slower during test time and underperform in more general conditions.
-Therefore, we do not benchmark against such methods given the restrictive assumptions made and significant runtime slowdown.
-Several deep deblurring methods \cite{Sun2015LearningAC} \cite{gong2017blur2mf} \cite{zhang_exposure_2022} share parallels to our work in also estimating a motion flow field. \cite{Wang_2022_CVPR} reformulates removing the rolling-shutter effects as a deblurring problem with rolling shutter global reset.
-While our motion field estimates could in theory compute a deblur kernel, our goal is to exploit motion cues from blur artifacts rather than remove them.
+\textbf{Deblurring.} An adjacent line of work is deblurring, which recovers a sharp image given a blurred one.
+Similar to our method, \cite{hu2014_jointdepth} \cite{Park2017JointEO} \cite{pan2019_single} also estimate depths and camera poses but use classical energy minimization frameworks to compute them along with the deblurred image.
+Compared to deep-learned deblurring methods \cite{Zhang2022DeepID}, classical methods are notably slower during test time and underperform in more general conditions.
+Thus, we do not benchmark against such methods given their restrictive assumptions and large runtime slowdown.
+Several learned deblurring methods \cite{Sun2015LearningAC} \cite{gong2017blur2mf} \cite{zhang_exposure_2022} share parallels to our work in estimating a motion flow field.
+Related, \cite{Wang_2022_CVPR} reformulates removing rolling-shutter effects as a deblurring problem with rolling shutter global reset.
+While our motion field estimates could in theory compute a deblur kernel, we aim to exploit motion cues from blur rather than remove it.

 \textbf{Camera Pose Estimation.} Camera pose estimation is a fundamental task for 3D reconstruction which can be categorized into SfM and SLAM/VO methods.
 SfM methods operate on unordered images and estimate the camera intrinsics and extrinsics.
 SLAM/VO methods can be viewed as a subset of SfM with enforced real-time constraints.